The first

 Buying a backup battery isn’t a prerequisite for going solar, but we definitely recommend it.

 Buying a backup battery isn’t a prerequisite for going solar, but we definitely recommend it.
-Batteries allow you to go independent from utility rates, as you can use stored power at night and reduce tapping into the grid.
-If you still want to connect to the grid, battery storage offers homeowners more power, flexibility, and efficiency.
+Batteries allow you to use stored power at night and reduce tapping into the grid.
+Battery storage offers homeowners more power, flexibility, and efficiency.
 They’re also quieter than generators and safe both inside and outside the home.

 There are a few reasons why you might be looking to invest in a battery.
 Here are five of the most common: